skanehira/ff/README.md

 # if ignore_case is true, ignore case when searching
 ignore_case: true

+# if show_hidden is true, ff will display hidden files
+show_hiddne: false

 # if enable is true, can use bookmark
 bookmark: